Council budget

 The amount of money we receive from the Government, in the form of grant funding, is a lot lower now than in the past.

-For example, while the amount of Revenue Support Grant we expect to receive in 2023 to 2024 has increased by £3.6 million compared to the previous year, it is still only around a quarter of the amount we received in 2013 to 2014.
+For example, while the amount of Revenue Support Grant we received in 2025 to 2026 increased by £0.2 million compared to the previous year, it was still only around a quarter of the amount we received in 2013 to 2014.